-In the winter semester 2017/18, a total of 120,733 students were enrolled at Munich's universities.
+In the winter semester 2018/19, a total of 131,000 students were enrolled at Munich's universities.
 The LMU and the TUM have achieved stand-out positions in the Excellence Initiative launched in 2006 by the country's federal and regional governments.

-Last updated: May 2019
+Last updated: December 2019